espressif/esp-idf/docs/en/api-reference/peripherals/spi_flash/index.rst

 SPI Flash Size
 --------------

-The SPI flash size is configured by writing a field in the software bootloader image header, flashed at offset 0x1000.
+The SPI flash size is configured by writing a field in the ESP-IDF second stage bootloader image header, flashed at offset 0x1000.

 By default, the SPI flash size is detected by ``esptool.py`` when this bootloader is written to flash, and the header is updated with the correct size.
 Alternatively, it is possible to generate a fixed flash size by setting :ref:`CONFIG_ESPTOOLPY_FLASHSIZE` in the project configuration.